Craniocervical ligament injuries: Focus on the alar ligament

 My doctors say the conditions and symptoms I have could not possibly exist

-I have an MRI that shows injury of my transverse and alar ligaments
+I have an MRI that shows injury to my transverse and alar ligaments

 The displaced C1